Diplomatic history of World War I: Entry

-On 4 August, the British Government declared war in the King's name, taking Britain (and the Empire) into the Great War.
+On 4 August, the British Government declared war in the King's name, taking Britain (and the Empire) into the war.
 Strategic risk posed by German control of the Belgian and ultimately French coast was considered unacceptable.
 Britain's relationship with her Entente partners, both France and Russia, were equally significant factors.
 The Foreign Secretary Edward Grey argued that the secret naval agreements whereby France deployed her fleet to the Mediterranean imposed a moral obligation on Britain to defend the Channel, even though they had not been approved by the Cabinet.
 What is more, in the event that Britain abandoned its Entente friends, it was feared that if Germany won the war, or the Entente won without British support, then, either way, Britain would be left without any friends.
 This would have left both Britain and her Empire vulnerable to attack.
 Domestic politics was a factor too as the antiwar Liberal Party was in power and decided on war to support France as it had long promised and to hold together and keep out the militaristic Conservatives.
 The issue of Belgium was not the real cause, but it was emphasized after the decision to win over Liberals who disliked warfare.

 British Foreign office mandarin Eyre Crowe said:

 Should the war come, and England stand aside, one of two things must happen. (a) Either Germany and Austria win, crush France and humiliate Russia.
 What will be the position of a friendless England? (b) Or France and Russia win.
 What would be their attitude towards England?
 What about India and the Mediterranean?